Tenille Dashwood: Main roster (2014–2017)

-Return to main roster and departure (2016–2017)

-On the 22 March episode of Main Event, Emma made her return to the main roster alongside Summer Rae by attacking Alicia Fox and Natalya during a match between Paige and Naomi, distracting Paige, and subsequently aligning herself with Team B.A.D., Lana and Rae, after a reconciliation between Lana and Summer.
-The following week, in her return match, Emma defeated Paige on the 28 March episode of Raw, after being helped by Lana.
+On 22 March episode of Main Event, Emma made her return to the main roster alongside Summer Rae by attacking Alicia Fox and Natalya during a match between Paige and Naomi, distracting Paige, and subsequently aligning herself with Team B.A.D., Lana and Rae, after a reconciliation between Lana and Summer.
+The following week, in her return match, Emma defeated Paige on 28 March episode of Raw, after being helped by Lana.
 Post-match, she along her allies, attacked Brie Bella, Natalya, Alicia Fox and Paige, before a returning Eva Marie cleared the area.
 As a result, a 10-Diva tag team match between the Total Divas team (Brie, Fox, Natalya, Eva and Paige) and the newly dubbed team B.A.D. & Blonde (Naomi, Tamina, Lana, Emma, and Rae) was announced for the WrestleMania 32's pay-per-view pre-show.
 At the event on 3 April, they were defeated by team Total Divas after Naomi submitted to Brie Bella.
-After WrestleMania, Emma began a feud with Becky Lynch, defeating her in singles competition on the 2 May episode of Raw.
+After WrestleMania, Emma began a feud with Becky Lynch, defeating her in singles competition on 2 May episode of Raw.
 The following week, Emma and the debuting Dana Brooke assaulted Lynch during a backstage segment.

 On 16 May, WWE announced that Emma had suffered a back injury during a live event that would require surgery, causing her to go on hiatus.
-On the 3 October 2016 episode of Raw, a repackage vignette was shown, teasing about a "makeover of Emma to Emmalina".
+On 3 October 2016 episode of Raw, a repackage vignette was shown, teasing about a "makeover of Emma to Emmalina".
 WWE continued to display the vignettes of her upcoming return the following weeks.
 In late 2016 and again in early 2017, journalist Dave Meltzer described the vignettes as merely a running inside joke, and stated that "there's no spot ready for her" on television.
 Reportedly, the Emmalina gimmick was dropped due to WWE producers feeling that Dashwood could not pull off the character with the direction they would like to display it, which was to be a throwback to the likes of Sable and The Kat.
-The Emmalina character first appeared on the 13 February 2017 episode of Raw, only to announce "the makeover from Emmalina to Emma".
+The Emmalina character first appeared on 13 February 2017 episode of Raw, only to announce "the makeover from Emmalina to Emma".